Boarding Handbook

 M4W 1N4

-To ensure continuity of care and student safety, only the Director of Boarding, the Assistant Director of Boarding, the Boarding Life Coordinator or the Health Centre Team can excuse a Boarding student from school whilst living in residence.
+To ensure continuity of care and student safety, only the Director of Boarding, the Boarding Life Coordinator, the Boarding Administrative Coordinator or the Health Centre Team can excuse a Boarding student from school whilst living in residence.

 Boarding Email: